Univalence in locally cartesian closed infinity-categories: Univalent families and local classes of maps

+We say that $p:X\to S$ is a {\em univalent family} if $ \phi:S \too \intEq_{/S}(X) $ is an equivalence.\footnote{This definition is a generalization of the notion introduced by Voevodsky in the special case of simplicial sets, which he proposed as an extra axiom for type theory; cf.~Kapulkin--Lumsdaine--Voevodsky~\cite{Kapulkin-Lumsdaine:1211.2851}, \cite{Kapulkin-Lumsdaine-Voevodsky:1203.2553}.} In order to analyze this notion we proceed to reformulate it in more abstract terms. \end{blanko}

-\begin{blanko}{Local classes of maps and universal families.} Let $\C$ be a presentable locally cartesian closed $\i$-category.
-Adopting the notation of Lurie [HTT, Section 6.1], we write $\Oooh_\C = \Fun(\Delta^1,\C)$ for the $\i$-category of arrows in $\C$, always considered together with its codomain fibration $p:\Oooh_\C \to \C$ (evaluation at $\{1\} \subset \Delta^1$).
-Its fiber over an object $T$ is the slice $\i$-category $\C_{/T}$.
+\begin{blanko}{Local classes of maps and universal families.} Let $\C$ be a presentable locally cartesian closed $\infty$-category.
+Adopting the notation of Lurie~\cite[Section~6.1]{Lurie:HTT}, we write $\Oooh_\C = \Fun(\Delta^1,\C)$ for the $\infty$-category of arrows in $\C$, always considered together with its target fibration $p:\Oooh_\C \to \C$ (evaluation at $1\in\Delta^1$).
+Its fiber over an object $T$ is the slice $\infty$-category $\C_{/T}$.

 For a class of maps $\F$ in $\C$, assumed to be stable under pullback, we denote by $\Oooh_\C^\F$ the full subcategory of $\Oooh_\C$ consisting of those maps which are in $\F$, and we denote by $\Oooh_\C^{(\F)}$ the category with the same objects as $\Oooh_\C^\F $ but containing only the $p$-cartesian arrows (the pullback squares).
-The codomain fibration $\Oooh_\C^{(\F)} \to \C$ is a right fibration, and its fiber over an object $T$ is the $\i$-groupoid $\C_{/T}^{\eq}$, the maximal subgroupoid of $\C_{/T}$.
+The target fibration $\Oooh_\C^{(\F)} \to \C$ is a right fibration, and its fiber over an object $T$ is the $\infty$-groupoid $(\C_{/T})^{(\F)}$, the full $\infty$-groupoid of $\C_{/T}^{\eq}$ spanned by the arrows in $\F$.
 When $\F$ is the class of all maps in $\C$ we also write $\Oooh_\C^{(\mathrm{all})}$ for the subcategory of all objects but only the $p$-cartesian arrows.
-Straightening\footnote{[HTT, Chapter 2]} the right fibration $\Oooh_\C^{(\F)} \to \C$ determines a sheaf
+Straightening\footnote{\cite[Chapter 2]{Lurie:HTT}} the right fibration $\Oooh_\C^{(\F)} \to \C$ determines a (possibly large) presheaf

-with values in the $\i$-category $\widehat{\Gpd}_\i$ of (possibly large) $\i$-groupoids.
-The class $\F$ is called {\em local}\footnote{[HTT 6.1.3.8]} when it is closed under basechange and $F$ preserves small limits.